ciwin/twde-chatbot/resources/data/nlu.md

 - I want to take some holidays
 - I want to book vacations

-## intent:leave_annual_take_date
-- take leave first week of July
-- go on vacation the first week of July
-- take off the first week of July

 ## intent:public_holidays
 - public holidays
 - public holiday